Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Related Work

-When perceiving the working space, the navigation system represents the bridge structure as a graph.
-Estimating features from point cloud data get a significant attention \cite{goforth2020joint, gandler2020object, kraemer2017simultaneous}.
-Those researches worked on a particular small object to the view space of the depth sensors.
-In our research, the bridge is large and usually over than the sensor view.
-A graph construction algorithm is developed for this purpose.
+When perceiving the steel bridge structure, the navigation system represents it as a graph by its point cloud (PCL) data.
+Estimation of PCL features gets a significant attention \cite{goforth2020joint, gandler2020object, kraemer2017simultaneous}.
+These researches worked on objects that took small space comparing to the view of the depth sensors.
+The estimated features were the objects pose, shape or moving direction.
+In our research, the bridge is much larger than a sensor view frame.
+One steel bar can go from one side to another side of the sensor's frame.
+To estimate the features of the data, we developed a graph construction algorithm to represent the steel bridge structure as a graph in each sensor frame.
+In the best of the author's knowledge, we believed this is the first work dealing with this kind of PCL features estimation.

-From the graph, the next step is to determine a shortest path to inspect all steel bars in the structure, that is called \textit{inspection route} or \textit{Chinese Postman Problem} (CPP).
-There are several requirements for the shortest path in our context.
-The real bridge is too long for the depth sensor to collect data in one frame, thus the bridge is separated into multiple parts.
-As the robot finishes inspection in one part, it will move the the next one to continue the task.
-Therefore, the robot starts at one point and ends in another point.
-The starting and ending points can be any points in the bridge structure, which are convenient for the robot to perform the next task.
-There are a number of research working on CPP problem \cite{thimbleby2003directed, eiselt1995arc, ahr2006tabu}, however, there is no work satisfying our requirement.
-Therefore, we propose a variant of open CPP (VOCPP) algorithm to handle the problem.
+From the built graph, the next step is to determine a shortest path to inspect all graph's edges, that is called \textit{inspection route} or \textit{Chinese Postman Problem} (CPP) \cite{edmonds1973matching}.
+In CPP, a mailman is asked to travel all the streets in an area to deliver mails.
+He is required to find the shortest path to travel all the edge at least one.
+If he starts and ends in the same point, it is the original CPP.
+If the starting and ending points are different, that is open CPP.
+If there is a path, that goes through all the street exact on time, the graph is called Euler circuit and Euler path corresponding the CPP and the open CPP, respectively.
+There are different in our context.
+The real bridge is too long for the depth sensor to collect data in one frame, thus the bridge is separated into multiple frames.
+As the robot finishes inspection in one frame, it moves to the next one to continue the task.
+The ending point is selected to make the next inspection convenient.
+Therefore, the starting and ending points are different.
+Moreover, the varieties of the input steel bridge structures made the built graph become Euler circuit, Euler path or not any of them.
+There are a number of researches working on CPP problem \cite{thimbleby2003directed, eiselt1995arc, ahr2006tabu}, which solved several aspects of CPP such as the street is directed, multiple mail-mans.
+However, there is no work can convert any graph with any starting and ending point into a Euler path.
+Therefore, we propose the VOCPP algorithm, which determines the shortest path in the current structure.